tauplatform/rhomobile-docs/docs/en/edge/guide/rhomobile-install.md

 Terminal is included with Mac OS X and is in the Applications folder.
 To launch Terminal without having to navigate to the Apps folder: **CMD-SPACE >> Type 'Term' >> Hit ENTER**

-### STEP 4: Install Ruby 1.9.3
+### STEP 4: Install Ruby 2.3.x
-Now that you have RVM, you can use it to install Ruby 1.9.3 and some other useful stuff.
-Remember, RhoMobile requires Ruby 1.9.3 and will not work with other versions.
-This step will not effect existing Ruby version(s) on your Mac, but Ruby 1.9.3 will become the default.
+Now that you have RVM, you can use it to install Ruby 2.3.x and some other useful stuff.
+Remember, RhoMobile requires Ruby 2.3.x and may not work with other versions.
+This step will not affect existing Ruby version(s) on your Mac, but Ruby 2.3.x will become the default.

-**Open a _NEW_ Terminal window and install Ruby 1.9.3 with the following command:**
+**Open a _NEW_ Terminal window and install Ruby 2.3.3 with the following command:**

-`rvm install 1.9.3`
+`rvm install 2.3`

 **You also might be prompted to install [homebrew](http://brew.sh/).** If so, just hit ENTER to install it in the default `/user/local` directory.
 Respond to additional prompts as needed.
 This step may take a few minutes.

-**Once complete, verify that Ruby 1.9.3 is the default by entering this command:**
+**Once complete, verify that Ruby 2.3 is the default by entering this command:**

 `ruby -v`

 The result should be something similar to this:
-`ruby 1.9.3p551 (2014-11-13 revision 48407) [x86_64-darwin14.0.0]`
+`ruby 2.3.7p456 (2018-03-28 revision 63024) [x86_64-darwin14.0.0]`

 ### STEP 5: Install Ruby Gems